You could spend 8 weeks on one of our placements, and work on projects for the UK’s largest publisher.

 This involves everything from being able to write clear and engaging emails and reports to being comfortable talking to a range of people, whether that’s senior team members, industry contacts or members of the public.

 You’re always looking outward and are keen to learn.
-You enjoy exploring and researching ideas and concepts.
+You enjoy exploring many viewpoints, and researching ideas and concepts.